 Department of Computer Science

-New: Saarland University is among the first German universities to offer undergraduate programs entirely taught in English.
-The application deadline for the coming winter semester is 31 July 2021.
+New: Saarland University is the first German university to offer English-only bachelor's degree programs in computer science.
+The application deadline for the winter semester 2022/2023 is July 15, 2022.

 International Bachelor Pograms:

 - Informatics/Computer Science (M.Sc.)

 - Visual Computing (M.Sc.)